Loren Allred

-Loren Allred (born September 7, 1989) is an American singer, songwriter and actress.
-Allred made her Billboard Hot 100 debut with the Platinum-selling "Never Enough" from the musical soundtrack to The Greatest Showman.
-She appears on Michael Bublé's Love album for a duet of "Help Me Make It Through the Night", and alongside David Foster, as part of his An Intimate Evening PBS concert special and album.
+Loren Allred (born September 7, 1989) is an American singer.
+She made her Billboard Hot 100 debut with the RIAA-certified platinum-selling "Never Enough" from The Greatest Showman musical.
+She is featured on Michael Bublé's Love album in a duet of "Help Me Make It Through the Night," and alongside David Foster as part of his An Intimate Evening PBS concert special and album.
 Her debut EP Late Bloomer was released on September 24, 2021.

 Early life and education

-Allred is the eldest daughter born to musician parents.
-Her mother, Carol Ann Allred, is a classical soprano and voice teacher; her father, Brady R. Allred, was formerly the director of the Pittsburgh Bach Choir and an artistic director and conductor of Salt Lake Choral Artists.
-She has three younger sisters – Megan, Brennan, and Karin.
+Allred is the eldest daughter of musician parents.
+Her mother, Carol Ann Allred, is a classical soprano and voice teacher; her father, Brady R. Allred, was formerly the director of the Pittsburgh Bach Choir and an artistic director and conductor of the Salt Lake Choral Artists.
+She has three younger sisters, Megan, Brennan, and Karin.

-After a year of studying musical theatre at Weber State University in Ogden, Utah, she transferred to the Berklee College of Music in Boston, Massachusetts.
-While in Boston, she uploaded videos to YouTube and was discovered and championed by Ne-Yo, ultimately leading to a record deal with Island Def Jam.
+After a year of studying musical theater at Weber State University in Ogden, Utah, she transferred to the Berklee College of Music in Boston.
+While there she uploaded videos to YouTube.
+She was discovered and championed by Ne-Yo leading to a record deal with Island Def Jam.

 Career

 In 2012, Allred was a contestant on season 3 of the American television show The Voice and selected Adam Levine as her coach.
-Allred was eliminated after the first week of the live playoffs, tying for 13th place.
+She was eliminated after the first week of the live playoffs, tying for 13th place.

 In 2014, she worked as a playback singer and member of the recording ensemble for a film musical being developed by the Broadway songwriting team of Benj Pasek and Justin Paul.
 After working on early demos, she was cast as the singing voice of Rebecca Ferguson's character, Jenny Lind, on the project The Greatest Showman.
-The film soundtrack and song were successful, going Platinum and the soundtrack topping the Billboard albums chart in January 2018.
-That same month, "Never Enough" (Allred's featured song) reached number 88 on the Hot 100.
+The film's soundtrack became the top selling album of 2018, and the song going on to achieve double platinum status in the US, UK and Canada.
+In the same month, "Never Enough" (Allred's featured song) reached number 88 on the Hot 100.

 Allred's vocal performance of "Never Enough" has received widespread acclaim.
 Variety said her "incandescent" performance "will sweep you up"; Just Jared called it "Next Level".
 American Idol alum Kelly Clarkson recorded a cover for the album The Greatest Showman: Reimagined and praised Allred on Twitter for her performance of the song.
-Other notable artists who have since covered the song include Jennifer Hudson, Nicole Scherzinger, Katharine McPhee, Maria Simorangkir, Jona Viray and Morissette.
-"Never Enough" has inspired thousands of covers on singing competition shows and across social media.
+Other notable artists who have since covered the song include Jennifer Hudson, Nicole Scherzinger, Katharine McPhee, Maria Simorangkir, Jona Viray, and Morissette.
 In early 2019, Allred joined Michael Bublé's Love album for a duet of "Help Me Make it Through the Night."
 Bublé discovered Allred while watching The Greatest Showman and released a behind the scenes recording of their duet.
 Bublé noted that Allred has "the most beautiful voice and control".